Mouwrice/thesis-typst/measurements/measurement_results.typ

 If the device is not powerful enough to run the `FULL` model in real-time, the `LITE` model can be used as a fallback.

 === Jitter

 One aspect that leads to a less stable signal is jitter.
 Jitter is the sudden, unintended variation in the position of a tracked marker.
 In the recordings, we see that this jitter mostly occurs when the tracked body part is either fast-moving or occluded in any way.
 This is mostly present when crossing arms in our recordings.
 As shown in @jitter-example-right-wrist, the jitter is clearly visible around the 20-second mark.
-This jitter is not present in all recordings but is a factor that can lead to a less stable signal.
+This jitter is not present in all recordings, but is a factor that can lead to a less stable signal.
 Jitter occurs less frequently in the larger models, which partly explains the increased signal stability using these models.
 When developing an application that relies on the stability of the signal, it is important to acknowledge that jitter can occur and that it can lead to a less stable signal.

 #figure(
   caption: [A case of jitter in the `maurice_drum_fast` measurement around the 20 seconds mark.
 Model: `LITE`, Marker type: `Landmark`, Marker: `Right Wrist`.],